Siamese cat: In media, literature and film

 Siamese cats have been protagonists in literature and film for adults and children since the 1930s.
 Clare Turlay Newberry's Babette features a Siamese kitten escaping from a New York apartment in 1937.
 British publisher Michael Joseph recorded his relationship with his Siamese cat in Charles: The Story of a Friendship (1943).
-The "Siamese Cat Song" sequence ("We are Siamese if you please") in Disney's Lady and the Tramp (1955), featuring cats "Si" and "Am", both titled after the former name of Thailand, where the breed originated, became "notorious for its racist depiction of the Siamese cats".
-Si and Am are known in the film to wreak havoc against Lady, a fish inside a bowl in efforts to "make it drown" and furniture in the house.
-The 1958 film adaptation of Bell, Book and Candle features Kim Novak's own Siamese cat as "Pyewacket", a witch's familiar.
-The Incredible Journey (1961) by Sheila Burnford tells the story of three pets, including Siamese cat "Tao", as they travel 300 mi through the Canadian wilderness searching for their beloved masters.
-The book was a modest success when first published but became widely known after 1963 when it was loosely adapted into a film of the same name from Walt Disney.
+The "Siamese Cat Song" sequence ("We are Siamese if you please") in Walt Disney's Lady and the Tramp (1955), features the cats "Si" and "Am", both titled after the former name of Thailand, where the breed originated.
+The 1958 film adaptation of Bell, Book and Candle features Kim Novak's Siamese cat "Pyewacket", a witch's familiar.

+The Incredible Journey (1961) by Sheila Burnford tells the story of three pets, including the Siamese cat "Tao", as they travel 300 mi through the Canadian wilderness searching for their beloved masters.
+The book was a modest success when first published but became widely known after 1963 when it was loosely adapted into a film of the same name by Walt Disney.
 Disney also employed the same Siamese in the role of "DC" for its 1965 crime caper That Darn Cat!, with The New York Times commenting "The feline that plays the informant, as the F.B.I. puts it, is superb. [...]
 This elegant, blue-eyed creature is a paragon of suavity and grace".